jujumiago/living-civilization-framework/ARTICLE.md

 * Biodiversity
 * Knowledge

-Future progress depends on balancing human development with planetary limits.
+Future progress requires balancing human development with environmental responsibility.

 ---

 # 8. Continuous Improvement

-LCF is not a fixed ideology.
+LCF is not intended as a fixed ideology.

 It is designed as an evolving framework.